e-florez/cv/README.md

   COMPUTATIONAL PROTEIN DESIGNER: Leveraging in-depth knowledge of biophysics and protein design, I created and validated scalable pipelines to advance plant biology research.
-As a Data Scientist, I collaborated with cross-functional groups to deliver high-quality, data-driven solutions.
-I contributed to all phases of the software development lifecycle, data extraction, cleaning and analysis, including the development, testing, and deployment of new functionalities using Python and C++.
+My role involves collecting and preparing data, finding insights, and creating easy-to-understand visuals.
+I contributed to all phases of the software development lifecycle including the development, testing, and deployment of new functionalities using Python and C++.

 - **Freelancer Editor**\
   Enago \[[enago.com](https://www.enago.com/)\], Remote [Since